 Only one form to fill out.
 Find the insurance you need today.

-Warehouse insurance costs from £189 a year for basic cover for a small business, but can rise to £850 or into the thousands of pounds a year depending on the coverage you need.
+Warehouse insurance costs from approximately £245 a year for basic cover for a small business, but can easily rise to over £1,100 or into the thousands of pounds annually depending on the volume of stock, the age of the building, and the complexity of your liability requirements.
 If you're wondering how much warehouse insurance will cost, here's what you need to know to get started.

 How much does warehouse insurance cost?